tehfailsafe/figma-react-boilerplate/README.md

-# 🎨 Modern Figma Plugin Template
+# 🎨 Modern Figma Plugin boilerplate

-A supercharged Figma plugin template with React, Tailwind CSS, and shadcn/ui components.
+A supercharged Figma plugin boilerplate with React, Tailwind CSS, and shadcn/ui components.
 Built for developers who want to create beautiful, responsive, and accessible Figma plugins with modern web technologies.

 ## ✨ Features